Reparative Futures programme

 Communication and engagement

-We commit to being open and transparent about what and how we are doing, engaging regularly with communities through two-way conversations for feedback.
+We commit to being open and transparent about what and how we are doing, and talking regularly with our communities.

 Dedicated resource

-We commit to dedicate resource to support the realisation of this change, recognising the time and expertise of internal and external contributors.
+We commit to dedicate resource to support bringing about this change, recognising the time and expertise of contributors within and outside the University.

 A holistic and cohesive approach

-The programme needs to be integrated, rather than compete with the equity, diversity and inclusion activities that we are already doing at every level across the University.
+The programme is distinct from, but related to, initiatives such as the equity, diversity and inclusion activities that already exist at every level across the University.

-We will therefore take a holistic and cohesive approach, reviewing activities and processes to understand what is working well and highlighting successes.
-We will identify barriers to help improve equitable partnership working.
+We will therefore take a holistic and cohesive approach, working in tandem with other race equality initiatives, reviewing activities and processes to understand what is working well and where we need to make changes.

 Research driven

-Further research into our past will help us to contextualise our buildings.
-Research into our more recent history and its legacies, along with our community partners, will help shape the specific activities of the Reparative Futures programme.
+Further research into our past will help us to contextualise our buildings, and further research into the present-day impacts of enslavement will provide a solid foundation for the work undertaken within the Reparative Futures programme.

 Why the term 'Reparative Futures'

-During public consultation, we held an event titled ‘Confronting the past, shaping the future’ at the Rose Green Cricket Ground in Bristol on 11 July 2023.
+During the public consultation on renaming the University's buildings which were associated with individuals linked with the transatlantic trafficking of enslaved African people, we held an event titled ‘Confronting the past, shaping the future’ at the Rose Green Cricket Ground in Bristol on 11 July 2023.

 The event’s title was inspired by Bob Marley’s iconic phrase: 'In this great future, you can’t forget your past.'